Welcome, we're here to help.

 Accelerated Pathways to Certifications in Advanced Technology Fields

-Austin Community College is developing streamlined curricula for four of the school's certification programs in energy, information technology, manufacturing and advanced technologies and computer technology.
-ACC also will standardize and streamline the evaluation of military training for all veteran students.
-For more information about any of the programs being developed at Austin Community College, please contact Stephan A. Keltgen at 512-223-7671 or email@example.com.
+Austin Community College developed streamlined curricula for four of the school's certification programs in energy, information technology, manufacturing and advanced technologies and computer technology.
+ACC also standardized and streamlined the evaluation of military training for all veteran students.
+For more information about any of the programs developed at Austin Community College, please contact Stephan A. Keltgen at 512-223-7671 or email@example.com.

 Dallas County Community College District

 Veteran Success Through Accelerated IT Career Pathways